 It was the tallest building in the world at the time of completion but was soon superseded by the Empire State Building.
 It still remains the tallest brick building in the world.
 The building stands 77 stories tall and has a height of 319 meters including its antenna.
 It is included in the U.S. National Register of Historical Places.

-Willis Tower is among the tallest skyscrapers in the United States.
+Willis Tower is another of Americas Famous American Skyscrapers among the tallest skyscrapers in the United States.
 It is located in Chicago and was completed in 1973.
-The building stands 110 floors tall and has an architectural height of 442 metres.
+The building stands 110 floors tall and has an architectural height of 442 meters.
 Together with the spires at the top, the building has a height of 442 meters.

 Willis Tower became the tallest building in the world when it was completed in 1973.
 It held this title for the next 25 years.
 Today, it is the second-tallest building in United States and the 16th tallest in the world.
 Another name for the building is the Sears Tower.

 The One World Trade Center is the tallest building in the United States and the sixth-tallest in the world.
 This famous american building was completed in 2014 and stands on the site of the original One WTC building, that was destroyed in the 2001 terrorist attacks.

 The new One WTC stands 94 floors tall.
 It has an architectural height of 541 meters.
 Together with its tip, the building stands 546 meters tall.
 One WTC features a modern architecture with six sloping triangles in contrasting positions.
 It has also been called the ‘Freedom Tower’.

 The Statue of Liberty has remained an enduring icon of American principles of liberty, even since it was erected in the 19th century.
 The iconic structure stands tall on the Liberty Island in the Manhattan region of New York City.